holepunchto/pear-workshop/README.md

 A further issue is that there is no sane way to take backups in the holepunch ecosystem (unless you know very well what you are doing, you should never take a backup of a corestore or hypercore).

 The clean way to solve both issues is by using autobase to create a multi-writer database.
 Then users can simply switch to another writer if one goes down.
-Recovering from losing a writer (for example by losing the hard disk containing the private key of one of the peers) is done by removing that writer and adding a new one, which is possible as long as a majority of writers is still available.
+Recovering from losing a writer (for example by losing the hard disk containing the private key of one of the writer peers) is done by removing that writer and adding a new one, which is possible as long as a majority of writers is still available.

 If you are already (very) comfortable with autobase, you can try extending your networked service of the previous exercise to support multiple writers.